-Join Lisa Bock for an in-depth discussion in this video Encrypting files, folders, and drives, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Encrypting files, folders, and drives, part of IT Security Foundations: Core Concepts.

 - In order to protect files and folders, new technology file system permissions can be set to allow or deny access to folders and files.
 I'm going to create a folder on the desktop.
 I'll name it Secret.
 Now let's take a look at the properties.
 I'll look at the security, you can see here information about the groups or users that have access to this folder.
 If I wanted to change their permissions for an entity I might want to say Deny control on anything Read, Write, Execute.